Aromatherapy Essential Oil Safety Tips: What You Need to Know

 Adding essential oils to a bath can be a relaxing and therapeutic experience, but it requires care to ensure safety and effectiveness.

-Since oil and water don't mix, adding EO to bath water directly can leave concentrated oil drops floating on top and irritate your skin and eyes.
+Since oil and water don't mix, adding EOs to bath water directly can leave concentrated oil drops floating on top and irritate your skin and eyes.

 Here are some essential oil bath tips: